Creating Scriptless Functional Tests

 Scriptless Scenario Creation Tips

-- Use the searchbars to quickly find Objects, Actions, and Groups by name.
+- To find Objects, Actions, and Groups by name, use the search box.

 Test Execution Settings